enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar Retinal Prothesis Why is it so hard to build them.md

 What do you think?
 Any idea?
 Well,as always in science/like any spouse caught up with somebody else will tell you...
 (Gif) It's complicated.

+So there's two way of explaining this: The boring way and the cool way.
+With the boring way we'll go through each steps of the creation of retinal prosthetics from ground up.
+With the cool way we'll look at every layer of the eye, and see how we could create our own retinal prosthetic on our own!
+So, what do you choose?
+Boring?
+Cool?